 Religion, politics, climate change, migration, injustice, algorithms and more; in the modern world there are many forces that push us towards polarized viewpoints.
 In this two-part series we will explore what works and what doesn’t in trying to work effectively and ethically with people holding opposing viewpoints.
 We’ll draw on intercultural theory (a little), conflict resolution (a little) and even practice navigating differences without fear or anger.

-"The Human Nature of Writing": Exploration through poetry
+"The Human Nature of Writing": Exploration Through Poetry

-"The Human Nature of Writing": Exploration through poetry
+"The Human Nature of Writing": Exploration Through Poetry

 Facilitators: Mia Zamora and Kefah Ayesh | Mon 4 Aug 2025 | 16:00–17:00 UTC | Your time: JavaScript Disabled JavaScript Disabled